 Thanks for sharing Sadao!

 This article was posted on Wednesday, June 11th, 2014 at 3:01 pm and is filed under Countries & Cultures, Haiku, Japan, Japanese, Japanese Poems, Languages, Poetry, Rain, Seasonal, Spring, Weather.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply